 How to Improve Your Photography By Seeing Opportunities Around You

-I love new gear, but that isn't always what matters.
-In most cases, it's what you do with it that matters.
-There are opportunities surrounding us, so don't get too caught up in new gear hoping that's what will make all of the difference.
+I love new gear, but that isn’t always what matters.
+In most cases, it’s what you do with it that matters.
+There are opportunities surrounding us, so don’t get too caught up in new gear, hoping that will make all the difference.

 There’s a story I heard some time ago about musicians who come across Eddie Van Halen’s guitar on stage.

-Van Halen has a unique and fascinating sound, so everyone naturally gets drawn to his guitar so they can feel some of that magic.
+Van Halen has a unique and fascinating sound, so everyone naturally gets drawn to his guitar to feel some of that magic.
 What they find instead is that his 5150 guitar is pretty crappy.
-He's cobbled together various bits and pieces, but mostly it just comes across as a piece of junk.
+He’s cobbled together various bits and pieces, but it mostly comes across as junk.

-When other guitarists pick up Eddie's guitar, it doesn't sound like Eddie at all.
+When other guitarists pick up Eddie’s guitar, it doesn’t sound like Eddie.
 It just sounds like a regular electric guitar.
 When the other guitarists seem confused, a roadie tells them this:

 In other words, the magic is in Eddie, not his gear.
-Eddie since moved on to new guitars, but he still has his sound.
-It's not about the gear, but what you can do with it.
+Eddie has moved on to new guitars but still has his sound.
+It’s not about the gear but what you can do with it.